JannieI/canvas-workstation-V3/src/app/roadmap.md

     Tooltip:
     - Show a Viz on the tooltip - this could be our explain ... !
     Landing page:
-    Menu functions:
+    - Menu functions:
         - Consider copy + paste for Slicer, Shape and Table.
 For now, I think it is okay
         - Consider cut as well, cut = copy + delete ...
+        - relook at the menu layout.
+One suggestion was to organise menus per tasks.
+Or, at the very least have a Tasks menu option: user tasks on here?

-    External contact:
+    -External contact:
     - Use cell phone to do things easily - ie ask time off, manager approves and data stored as record - EASY and integrated and No forms
     - Telegram interface with bot ...
     - consider custom (big) cursor for presentations - see https://alligator.io/css/cursor-property/  2018/06/07: just could not get it going...